What is Thermal Imaging?

 In simple terms, Thermal Imaging allows us to identify building issues not detectable by the naked eye without any destructive testing.
 Technically, it is the process of acquisition and analysis of thermal information from non contact Thermal Imaging devices (camera).
 (See images for examples of previous defects detected with our camera).

 - Thermal Imaging is a non destructive, non invasive method for detecting deficiencies or abnormal conditions within a building.

-- Thermal Imaging cameras capture surface temperature differentials which can reveal water penetration, heat transfer, condensation and the source of possible mold issues.
+- Thermal Imaging cameras capture surface temperature differentials which can reveal water penetration, heat transfer, condensation and the source of possible mould issues.

 - Thermal Imaging can also detect structural, insulation, ventilation, heat loss, rodents and electrical deficiencies within buildings.
 The equipment can measure insulation levels and detect air leakage when temperature differentials are present.

-- An important part of detecting mold is finding the moisture path and source.
+- An important part of detecting mould is finding the moisture path and source.
 Many times these concerns are not detectable without Thermal Imaging equipment.

 - Thermal Imaging can provide a complete internal view of ceiling, walls, and floors.
 Moisture meters only provide limited specific location readings.

 - Thermal Imaging cameras are ideal for viewing areas that are not readily accessible (ie, high ceilings, external walls, roof areas that cannot be reached).